 Renowned as the game fishing capital of Tasmania, St Helens is Tassie’s answer to the place that has it all.
 Epic wilderness trail including a 14km descent?
 Check.
 Trail network with stacked loops and shuttle runs?
 Check, check.
 White sand beaches complete with crystal clear water, lichen-covered rocks and surf breaks?
-Yep, St Helens hast that too.
+Yep, St Helens has that too.

 With the Bay of Fires Trail well and truly bedded in, we sent a crew down to see what St Helens is all about.

-Watch Christa and Andy ride the incredible Bay Of Fires Trail, from Blue Tier onto Swimcart Beach
+Watch Christa and Andy ride the incredible Bay Of Fires Trail, from the Blue Tier onto Swimcart Beach

 Don’t miss part two, of Christa and Andy’s adventure in St Helens